Developer Guide

 - Cons: The user may be confused at the difference in affordances between

-and the other commands that similarly allow for prefixes to target a particular attribute, such asedit
+deleteand the other commands that similarly allow for prefixes to target a particular attribute, such aseditandfind.

 -